limzykenneth/CCI-Inroduction-to-Creative-Practice/briefs/03_Brief_Translating_a_Scene.md

 - 11:30 - Introduction to creative research
 - 12:00 - Workshop on doing primary research
 	- Instead of searching up info about your subject matter from existing source, we can conduct our own research into a subject matter to understand it better.
-	- We will do some data collection on ourselves to find out some facts about our relationship with technology.
+	- We will do some live data collection.
 - 13:00 - Introducing the brief for the next two weeks
 - 13:15 - Q&A time